Metaphoriker/randomizer-cs2/README.md

 *An event clusters are multiple events thrown successively

+## Requirements

+- Java 17 or higher
+- This jar..

 ## Functionality

 The application consists of a logbook that visualizes the thrown events and a button to start/stop the event-throwing